Advanced Vocab Words - Set 8 Flashcards

 159

-# Which vocabulary word means the following? adj. abnormal, deviating from the norm ## Footnote *Hint: starts with "a"*
+# Name the vocab term: adj. abnormal, deviating from the norm ## Footnote *Hint: starts with "a"*

 aberrant ## Footnote synonyms: atypical, bizarre, deviant, abnormal, irregular The _aberrant_ behavior of the dog raised concerns among its owners.